 Break Up Beige

-This bedroom designed by Studio Life/Style is a lesson in decorating with gray to amp up a neutral palette.
-In a space dominated by shades of taupe, oatmeal, and cream, a mid-tone shade of gray acts as an accent hue, breaking up the beige and lending contemporary flair to an otherwise traditional bedroom.
+This bedroom, designed by LeClair Decor, is a lesson in decorating with gray to amp up a neutral palette.
+In a space dominated by shades of taupe, oatmeal, and cream, a mid-tone shade of gray acts as an accent hue, breaking up the beige and lending contemporary flair to the modern bedroom.

 Add Depth With Accents

-Here, Studio Life/Style yet again demonstrates the power of gray as an accent hue.
-In this bedroom, a decorative gray-blue pillow stands out among crip white linens and wood furnishings.
-A white throw with complementary gray-blue detailing lies at the foot of the bed, adding another layer of dimension and color to the neutral space.
+Here, Lindsey Brooke Design demonstrates the power of gray as an accent hue.
+In this bedroom, a decorative gray nightstand pops out among crip white linens and furnishings.
+A gray loveseat against the wall also captures your attention against the white wall.
+Finally, the gray and white pattern rug adds another layer of dimension and color to the neutral space.